 Get pricing on the 2021 Audi RS6 Avant.

 Class: Compact Crossover

 The 2021 Nissan Rogue is an exceptional effort on the part of a troubled automaker.
 With impressive space, ample ride comfort, smart technology, and some of the best active safety gear in the class, only its plain exterior design lets down its near-perfect score.
 In terms of fuel economy, safety, comfort, and price – the things a family-focused crossover should be best at – it's a triumph.

 Get pricing on the 2021 Nissan Rogue.

 The Genesis G80 earns its place for an avant-garde design, both inside and out, and a firm focus on a luxurious driving experience.
 It’s comfortable, stylish, and smart above all else.
 And while that might make it somewhat easy to argue against, especially for fans of sportier German alternatives like the Audi A6 and Mercedes-Benz E-Class, the G80 fulfils its brief as a modern luxury sedan perfectly with a freshness that further separates it from the pack.

 Class: Flagship Premium Sedans

-We’re only halfway through 2021, but it’s entirely possible we’ve already driven this year’s top-rated car.
-The inimitable Mercedes-Benz S-Class, fully redesigned and loaded to the gills with technology, remains the standard by which other luxury vehicles are measured.
+As we predicted in our second update to this list, the inimitable Mercedes-Benz S-Class reigns supreme at the top of our rankings table.
+Fully redesigned and loaded to the gills with technology, the S-Class remains the standard by which other luxury vehicles are measured.
 While we took some issues with this new model’s rather bland styling, we had nothing but praise for the way it seamlessly integrates technology to make driving more comfortable for its very lucky driver and passengers.